-No matter how hot it is outside, it's important to stay SunSmart when the UV is above 3* by remembering to Slip, Slop, Slap, Seek, Slide!
+No matter how hot it is outside, it's important to stay SunSmart when the UV is three or above by remembering to slip, slop, slap, seek and slide!

 The SPF (Sun Protection Factor) of a sunscreen is a measure of how well it protects the skin from sunburn.
-SPF 30 sunscreen admit 1/30th of the ambient UV.
-SPF 50 admit 1/50th and so on.
+SPF30 sunscreen admits 1/30th of the ambient UV, SPF50 admits 1/50th and so on.
 Sunscreens need to be applied liberally to achieve the SPF protection claimed on the label.

 We recommend using any sunscreen that is labelled broad spectrum, water-resistant and SPF30 or above.

-Interestingly, SPF50+ offers only marginally better protection from Ultra Violet (UV) radiation than SPF30+ filtering out 98% of UV radiation compared to 96.7% blocked by SPF30.
+Interestingly, SPF50+ offers only marginally better protection from Ultra Violet (UV) radiation than SPF30+ filtering out 98 per cent of UV radiation compared to 96.7 per cent blocked by SPF30.